Datsun GTU Race Car

 Camel GT Pace Car - SOLD

-The Camel GT Pace Car was part of our collection owned by Allan Robbins.
+The Camel GT Pace Car was part of the Allan Robbins collection.
 He sold the car to Adam Carolla, the celebrity Datsun car collector.

-The car was originally built by Bob Sharp to run in the IMSA GTU class in 1975 and was also hired to make the pace car for the series.
+The car was originally built by Bob Sharp to run in the IMSA GTU class in 1975 and was also used as the pace car for the series.

 Sharp’s IMSA car and the pace car were essentially given the same set up.
 They got the same wing, huge flairs and G nose, along with a roll cage and fuel cell.
 The main difference was the pace car got a passenger seat for ride-alongs and they didn’t use race bushings on the suspension, so it would have a little smoother ride.